avlml-open/aiml-education-materials/materials/graceful-stretch/README.md

 ## Reuse status

-Graceful Stretch / Graceful Stretch Wellness may use, copy, print, distribute, adapt, and incorporate these materials without additional permission from AIML.
+gentle Stretch / gentle Stretch Wellness may use, copy, print, distribute, adapt, and incorporate these materials without additional permission from AIML.

 For other organizations, AIML should choose a repository-wide license before broad publication.